nanoporetech/tombo/docs/resquiggle.rst

 ``Fastq slot not present in --basecall-group``
 ``Raw data is not found in Raw/Reads/Read_[read#]``

 *  These error indicates that a necessary peice of information for Tombo to run was not found in the FAST5 file.
+See ``tombo preprocess annotate_raw_with_fastqs`` for annotation of read files with basecalls in FASTQ format.

 ``Alignment not produced``